RolandMarchand/lazarus-manor/content/posts/plot-outline/index.md

 - What is the central story's question?

-- Who is the viewpoint?
+- Who is the viewpoint character?

 - Where does the story take place?